LSSTDESC/chroma/results/ModelFittingBias.md

 #### Ring test

-The alternative way to estimate shear bias induced by chromatic effects is to simulate sheared galaxy images using the true -- galactic -- SED, and then attempt to recover the simulated galactic ellipticities while pretending that the galaxy instead had a stellar SED.
+The alternative way to estimate shear bias induced by chromatic effects is to simulate sheared galaxy images using the true (galactic) SED, and then attempt to recover the simulated galactic ellipticities while pretending that the galaxy instead had a stellar SED.
 A ring test (Nakajima & Bernstein 2007) is a specific prescription for such a suite of simulations designed to rapidly converge to the correct (though biased) shear calibration parameters.
 The test gets its